 Between us, Capt.
 Terry and I landed about five more fish, switching from live baits to artificial spinner baits, before we decided to call it a wrap a few hours later.
 As we packed up our gear, I noticed a 12-foot 'gator lying motionless in the weeds nearby with a toothy grin.
 I took the big fellow's presence as a sign that it was, in fact, time to leave.

 "The sun is too hot, so the bite will really die down now," Capt.
 Terry reaffirmed.
 I nodded, Capt.
 Terry started the motor, and we sped back to land at near lightning speed, waving goodbye to the bass that now had to avoid being a 'gator's lunch rather than ours.

-Some of the world's finest and most diverse fishing opportunities are found off Florida's warm and welcoming shores.
+Some of the world's finest and most diverse fishing opportunities are found off Florida's warm and welcoming shores for reel women fishing.
 From saltwater big game trophies like sailfish and dolphin to freshwater fighters such as bass or spotted sunfish, the Sunshine State's variety of angling experiences is incomparable.
 And for ladies who love the outdoors, it very well may be the preferred way to spend a vacation.

 So, the next time you see a small, pony-tailed girl with a fishing rod in hand, take note.
 Someday, she just might be showing off her stand-up fish-fighting skills while doing battle with a 36-inch snook from the back of a 25-foot Morgan.

 After many long years and a string of lost loves, Capt.
 Rob Modys found a true soul mate when he met his wife.
 The couple discovered that they shared an interest in boating, then decided to share their enthusiasm with other couples.
 How?
 They started a charter business, based in southwest Florida, that specializes in trips for couples.